Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Acknowledgements

 \section{Acknowledgements}

-We thanks Bing Zhang for the helpful discussion.
-This work is supported by the National Natural Science Foundation of China (No. 12393813), National Key R\&D Program of China(2024YFA1611704), the Strategic Priority Research Program of the Chinese Academy of Sciences (grant No. XDB0550400), the China Manned Space Program with grant No. CMS-CSST-2025-A17.
+We thank the anonymous referee for helpful suggestions and comments.
+Ye Li thanks Bing Zhang for the helpful discussion.
+This work is supported by the National Natural Science Foundation of China (No. 12393813), National Key R\&D Program of China (2024YFA1611704), the Strategic Priority Research Program of the Chinese Academy of Sciences (grant No. XDB0550400), the China Manned Space Program with grant No. CMS-CSST-2025-A17 and CAS Project for Young Scientists in Basic Research grant YSBR-063.

 \software{Astropy~\citep{astropy:2013, astropy:2018, astropy:2022}, {h5py~\citep{h5py_7560547,collette_python_hdf5_2014}}, {skymap~[\url{https://github.com/kadrlica/skymap}]}, {healpy~\citep{healpy_17786647,Zonca2019}} }